-Polio was declared as a Public Health Emergency of International Concern (PHEIC) by WHO on 5th May, 2014 and continues to stay as such till date.
-Pakistan is classified by the International Health Regulations (IHR-2005) as a state, currently being infected with wild poliovirus type 1 (WPV1) and circulating vaccine-derived poliovirus type 2 (cVDPV2) with potential risk of international spread.
-Therefore the Government of Pakistan has also declared Polio as a national public health emergency and an annually updated National Emergency Action Plan (NEAP) is being implemented nationwide under the overall supervision of the National Task Force led by the Prime Minister of Pakistan and taking on board all provincial chief ministers as well as Prime Minister of AJK.
+Polio was declared as a Public Health Emergency ofInternational Concern (PHEIC) by WHO on 5th May, 2014 and continues to stay as such till date.
+Pakistan is classified by theInternational Health Regulations (IHR-2005) as a state being infected with WPV1, cVDPV1 or cVDPV3 with potential risk of international spread.
+Therefore the Government of Pakistanhas also declared Polio as a national public health emergency and an annually updated National Emergency Action Plan(NEAP) is being implemented nationwide under the overallsupervision of the National Task Force led by the PrimeMinister of Pakistan and taking on board all provincial chiefministers as well as Prime Minister of